 When I first started training I could not climb these stairs, not up or down.
 My knees couldn’t take it.
 Every day I had to detour and take the elevator.
 I could do a few steps.
 But whole flights of stairs, no. The pain behind my kneecaps just wouldn’t let me.
 It’s been so long ago, so much has changed, I’d forgotten it completely.

 I felt old and weak and broken.
 But I wanted become a better horseperson – more centered, less reactive – and I knew Aikido could help.
 I called and asked Sensei about classes that didn’t involve rolling or falling – I didn’t know if I’d be able to.
 “Nope.
 We all train together.
 Come in, and just do what you can.”
-I was cautiously optimistic, and buoyed by his confidence I decided to give it a try.
+I didn’t even consider the link between Aikido and health – the possibility of actually improving one’s health.
+But I was cautiously optimistic, and buoyed by his confidence I decided to give it a try.
 I dragged my busted up self into the dojo and started training.

 My life has a soundtrack.
 Somehow the right song seems to come along when I need it.
 Last week I got to see the brilliant songwriter Cheryl Wheeler in concert.
 As I was listening to her music on the way home that night I rediscovered this gem, “Boulder Hotel Room”: